 Anticipating the End of an Era

 After the contentious signing of Rafael Soriano, we’ve been left wondering if we’re seeing the regrowth of a riftin the Yankee organization.
 Last time, we heard of a New York faction of the organization, headed by GM Brian Cashman butting heads with a Tampa faction, headed up by ownership.
-The recent turn of events has seen a more public airing of grievances from Cash and, as we all know, Mr. Cashman is in the final season of his contract with the Yankees.
+The recent turn of events has seen a more public from Cash and, as we all know, Mr. Cashman is in the final season of his contract with the Yankees.

 In my time following the Yankees with as much vigor as I do now–pretty much 2006 on–I’ve generally been a big fan of Brian Cashman’s.
 There are moves with which I probably disagreed, but most of the things he’s done have helped the team, especially in the last few years.
 Essentially, I’ve had almost no major problems with how Cashman has constructed his team.
 But after the process that led to the Soriano deal, I’m wondering if 2011 is going to be the last year we see Brian Cashman working for the New York Yankees.